nusco/narjillos/backlog.md

 xxx Kill narjillos who touch outer space
 xx Limit panning to inner space (with some margin)
 xx Auto-scroll viewport to stay within inner space

-##Seasons

-    Cyclically vary the amount of food that spawns.
-    Studies show that evolution works best if there are enough resources (food), but not too many.
-    The problem is that it's hard to know what "enough but not many" means.
-So I want to try this: food amount is cyclical.
-I'm hoping that along the way from "almost starving" to "economy of abundance", the system will hit a few evolutionary sweet spots.

-xxx Seasons
-xxx Seasonal cycle max, min and period can be configured in config.yaml

 ##Eye Candy